Buying your first firearm is a big responsibility.

-From gun safety to keep your shooting skills up, we’ll go over the four most important things that you should remember about getting your first hunting gun, storing it, and actually living with a firearm.
+From gun safety to keep your shooting skills up, we’ll go over the four most important things that you should remember about getting your first hunting gun, storing it, following gun laws and actually living with a firearm.

 Alright!
 Now without spending any more time on the intro, let’s get started with the very first thing on the list!

 Understanding how to keep guns safe is of utmost importance.

 Once you buy a weapon it’s your responsibility to keep it stored safely, where only you can access it.
 That means that the sock drawer or under your pillow isn’t an option.